-To arm in the AWAY mode, turn the key to the right for 1 second and release.
+Arming AWAY: Turn the key to the right for 1 second and release.
 Keypads will beep twice and the red light will stay on steady.

-To arm in the STAY mode, turn the key to the right and hold for longer than 10 seconds, then release.
+Arming STAY: Turn the key to the right and hold for longer than 10 seconds, then release.
 Keypads will beep three times and the red light will flash slowly.